commitdev/zero/README.md

 CircleCI api token: used for setting up CI/CD for your project The token can be created at https://app.circleci.com/settings/user/tokens ✔ Circleci api key for CI/CD: <MY_CIRCLE_CI_ACCESS_TOKEN>
+✔ us-west-2
 ✔ Production Root Host Name (e.g. mydomain.com) - this must be the root of the chosen domain, not a subdomain.: commitzero.com
-✔ Production Frontend Host Name (e.g. app.): app.c0-dtoki.commitzero.com
+✔ Production Frontend Host Name (e.g. app.): app-zero-test-prod.
-✔ Production Backend Host Name (e.g. api.): api.c0-dtoki.commitzero.com
+✔ Production Backend Host Name (e.g. api.): api-zero-test-prod.
-✔ Staging Root Host Name (e.g. mydomain-staging.com) - this must be the root of the chosen domain, not a sub✔ Staging Root Host Name (e.g. mydomain-staging.com) - this must be the root of the chosen domain, not a subdomain.:cmtzerostage.com
+✔ Staging Root Host Name (e.g. mydomain-staging.com) - this must be the root of the chosen domain, not a subdomain.: commitzero-stage.com
-✔ Staging Frontend Host Name (e.g. app.): app.c0-dtoki.cmtzerostage.com
+✔ Staging Frontend Host Name (e.g. app.): app-zero-test-stage.
-✔ Staging Backend Host Name (e.g. api.): api.c0-dtoki.cmtzerostage.com
+✔ Staging Backend Host Name (e.g. api.): api-zero-test-stage.
 ✔ What do you want to call the zero-aws-eks-stack project?: infrastructure ✔ What do you want to call the zero-deployable-backend project?: backend-service ✔ What do you want to call the zero-deployable-react-frontend project?: frontend